Composting at Ole Miss

 Composting is the process by which organic materials are broken down by microorganisms at relatively high, yet stable temperatures.
 This process results in the generation of nutrient-rich soil called humus.

 In a landfill, layers of trash block the flow of oxygen to decomposing food scraps.
 This results in the release of methane, a potent gas that traps heat in the atmosphere.
 Food in a compost pile breaks down naturally, greatly reducing the impact of your breakfast, lunch and dinner.

 How does the UM Composting Program work?

-The program employs a team of three student workers to collect raw food material, including fruits, vegetables, grains, eggs, and more, and combines it with dry, nitrogenous materials such as wood chips and leaves.
+The program employs a team of four Green Student Interns to collect food material, including fruits, vegetables, grains, eggs, coffee grounds and more, and combines it with dry, nitrogenous materials such as wood chips and leaves.
 These materials decompose for the duration of the semester on a plot of land at the Maynard W. Quimby Medicinal Plant Garden on campus.
-The decomposed material creates a rich soil, which is then used at various gardens both on and off campus.
+The decomposed material creates a rich soil amendment, which is then used at various gardens both on and off campus.
 If you are interested in using compost from the project in your garden, e-mail firstname.lastname@example.org.